 Any type of birth can be traumatic, but there are some events that tend to be more traumatic for mothers.
 Cesarean section, especially an emergency cesarean, can be especially traumatic, both emotionally and physically.
-Other common birth traumas include premature labor and birth, forceps delivery, epesiotomy, excess blood loss, birth injury to either mother or baby, and any life threatening events.
+Other common birth traumas include premature labor and birth, forceps delivery, episiotomy, excess blood loss, birth injury to either mother or baby, and any life-threatening events.

 If you suffered a traumatic birth experience, the people around you may not completely understand the emotional upset or physical pain that you are going through.
 This is why it's important for you to recognize that you need extra help and support and seek it out.

 You may have people in your life who want to downplay the severity of what you experienced, saying things like “You just had a hard labor” or “At least you have a healthy baby.”
 Although these people are trying to help, it's important that you find a group of people who will validate your feelings.

 Some organizations and groups exist to support mothers who have experienced a traumatic birth.
 The International Cesarean Awareness Network (ICAN) provides information and support for women recovering from a cesarean birth.
 Other organizations that provide birth trauma support include: